Skip to main content

 caution

-1. A QueryBuilderDnD context provider from the companion package @react-querybuilder/dnd is rendered higher up in the component tree.
+1. QueryBuilderDnD context provider from @react-querybuilder/dnd exists higher in the component tree

 npm i react-querybuilder @react-querybuilder/dnd react-dnd react-dnd-html5-backend